abidraza99110-cell/automation-scripts/README.md

 ### 🔹 AI Text Classifier
 Uses AI to classify and prioritize leads with confidence scoring.

-###🔹 AI Bulk processor
+### 🔹 AI Bulk processor
-handles large number of leads and seperates high value leads and manual leads
+handles large number of csv leads file and cleans it into high value leads and manual leads
 ---

 ## 💼 Skills Demonstrated